 Cindi Brandt Levin J.D.

-Cindi Brandt Levin, JD lives in Randolph, New Jersey and is the parent of a 26-year-old daughter who has FD in her hip and femur.
+Cindi Brandt Levin, JD, lives in New Jersey and is the parent of a daughter with FD in her hip and femur.
 Inspired by her amazing daughter, Cindi is passionate about finding better treatments and a cure for FD/MAS.
-She chaired the 2014 NYC Patient and Family Medical Conference, and in 2015 started Team FD/MAS for the Million Dollar Bike run by the UPenn Orphan Disease Center.
-As Team captain for the past six years, Team FD/MAS has raised close to $750,000 to fund research focused solely on FD/MAS.
-Cindi has an employment law practice in Morristown, NJ and is a graduate of Northwestern University and NYU Law School.
+She chaired the 2014 NYC Patient and Family Medical Conference and, in 2015, started Team FD/MAS for the Million Dollar Bike run by the UPenn Orphan Disease Center.
+With Cindi as Team FD/MAS Captain for the past eight years, Team FD/MAS has raised over $1 million to fund research focused solely on FD/MAS.
+Cindi has an employment law practice in Morristown, NJ, and is a graduate of Northwestern University and NYU Law School.

 Carrie Nawrocki lives and works in NJ with her husband, son, and daughter.
 At the age of 5, her daughter was diagnosed with FD.
 Carrie began her career as an epidemiologist and is now the Executive Director and Health Officer of two regional health commissions.
 Her background in epidemiology and love for her daughter paired up for the months leading up to her diagnosis through her daughter’s major surgery.
 Still to this day, she continues to learn more about this disease.
 Carrie wishes to lend her experience in the field to the foundation to make any positive contribution to other individuals living with FD/MAS.